RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 Join on Income Data
 -------------------

-Note that we've lost the income data.
+You might have notcied that we've lost the income data.
 Not a problem, we can get it using the following:

 ``` r
 income.data <- data.frame("id" = as.character(brooklyn@data$GEOID10),
                           "Income_2014" = as.numeric(as.character(brooklyn@data$C000_14)))
 ```

-Note that the original data file contains income for years 2002-2014.
+Note also that the original data file contains income for years 2002-2014.
 We will only look at the income for 2014 here, but an analysis of how the distribution of income has changed throughout the years could be an interesting next step!

-Now we simply join this on to our fortified data using the unique 'GEOID10' column.
+Now we simply join this on to our fortified data using the unique 'GEOID10' column:

 ``` r
 brooklyn.fortified <- brooklyn.fortified %>%